 A few handy hints on making the Fringe as environmentally friendly as possible

 As the single greatest celebration of arts and culture on the planet, the Edinburgh Festival Fringe carries with it a sizeable environmental impact.
-As custodian of the Fringe, the Fringe Society is always looking for ways to reduce that impact, including:
+The Fringe Society is always looking for ways to reduce that impact, including:

 - ensuring our tickets are fully recyclable